Top Nutrients for Anxiety In Kids (video)

 HPL is naturally flushed from the body through urine, so you can check on pyrrole disorder using a simple urine test called a Kryptopyrrole Quantitative Urine test.

-Since Zinc and B6 are critical for the production and transport of the neurotransmitters GABA, dopamine, serotonin, and norepinephrine, chronic deficiency can really affect how a person feels.
+Since Zinc and B6 are critical for the production and transport of the neurotransmitters GABA, dopamine, serotonin, and norepinephrine, chronic deficiency can really affect how a person feels and correspond to symptoms like anxiety, poor appetite, nervous exhaustion, stress avoidance, and negative thinking.

 Dr William Walsh has analyzed over 40,000 urine pyrrole tests and correlated those results with various symptoms.
 I use Dr Walsh's pyrrole symptom questionnaire with my clients to help decide if we should test this out as a contributing factor to a child's anxiety and potential need for B-6 and zinc.